open-politics/SSARE/README.md

 Ray can orchestrate your heavier workflows on a even more distributed level.
 ![prefect flows](media/prefect_flows.png)

-SSARE will execute all scripts in the scrapers folder and process the articles.
+opol will execute all scripts in the scrapers folder and process the articles.
 They are vectorized and stored in a Qdrant vector database.
 The API endpoint can be queried for semantic search and article recommendations for your LLM or research project.